mobialia/jmini3d/readme.md

 Axis
 ====
-This library uses the same axis system than Blender, z is up, y is front.
+This library uses by default the same axis system than Blender, Z is up, Y is front.
 It is right handed.

 ```
  z   y